Flexible and Probabilistic Topology Tracking with Partial Optimal Transport: Method

 \subsection{Partial Fused Gromov-Wasserstein Distance}

 For topology-based feature tracking, oftentimes features (\ie, critical points) will appear and disappear in time-varying data.
 Features that appear at time $t$ do not need to be matched with features at time $t-1$; similarly, features that disappear at time $t$ do not need to be matched with features at time $t+1$.
-Therefore, we need to introduce a partial Fused Gromov-Wasserstein (pFGW) distance for feature tracking to handle the appearances and disappearances of multiple features in time-varying data.
+Therefore, we need to introduce a partial Fused Gromov-Wasserstein (pFGW) distance for feature tracking to handle the appearances and disappearances of multiple features across time.

 The \emph{pFGW distance} is defined based on the set of admissible couplings $\Ccal_m$ in \eqref{eq:pw-couplings} and the FGW distance in \eqref{eq:fgw}.
 Given a pair of measure networks $G_1$ and $G_2$, formally, we have